PoisotLab/MetawebTransferLearning/outline.md

-The extreme difficulty in documenting species interactions and being able to build networks poses a considerable challenge to understanding the emergent properties of ecological communities **Ref Jordano 2016**.
+The extreme difficulty in documenting species interactions and being able to build networks poses a considerable challenge to understanding the emergent properties of ecological communities [@Jordano2016SamNet; @Jordano2016ChaEco].
 Real world datasets are sparse and geographically biased [@Poisot2021GloKno].
-Here, we show that it is possible to take knowledge of species interactions for a location, to embed this knowledge into latent variables, and to transfer  it to a different species pool (*i.e.* nodes in the network are different species) by performing phylogenetic inference of the latent variables.
-Because our approach relies on phylogenetic relatedness of species, it functions even where there are no shared species between the two locations.
+Here we reconstruct the mammalian Canadian food web using interaction data from the European metaweb, network embedding, a species list and the mammalian phylogenetic tree.
+Thereby highlighting this as both a data and computationally inexpensive methodology for predicting interaction networks for which there is no data.
+**Do we throw a sentence in here about validation?**

-The probability of an interaction occurring between two species depends on a set of conditions being met, including that they need to co-occur to some extent **and** that the two species are 'compatible' in the sense that an interaction is actually possible based on a physical or behavioural trait *e.g.* the relationship between predator and prey gape size (**better e.g here**) [@Jordano2016SamNet].
-This trait-driven selection results in interactions being conserved at the evolutionary level and this signal will be captured within a phylogeny.
-Thus using the phylogenetic relatedness for a given community can inform as to how they may interact with each other
-[@Davies2021EcoRed; @Elmasri2020HieBay; @Gomez2010EcoInt].
-Given these
+The probability of an interaction occurring between two species depends on a set of conditions being met, i) they need to co-occur **and** ii) species are 'compatible' based on behavioural or physical traits [@Jordano2016SamNet].
+This trait-driven selection results in interactions being conserved at the evolutionary level and, by extension, the phylogeny, which can be used to infer interactions between species [@Davies2021EcoRed; @Elmasri2020HieBay; @Gomez2010EcoInt].
-relationships it is thus possible to predict what an interaction network may look like using two (relatively) easily accessible data sources - namely the community composition *i.e.* species occurrence records as well as some measure of how they are related *i.e.* a taxonomic backbone/measure of phylogenetic relatedness for the given species pool.
-In addition a known species interaction is needed to allow for the model to learn how communities and traits determine interactions - importantly the network need not be a perfect 1:1 match with regards to species overlap.
-(**still some kinks in this last section**).

-In this manuscript we present a proof-of-concept using the mammalian component of the European metaweb [@Maiorano2020TetEu] to predict the Canadian mammalian metaweb using only species occurrence records for the region as well as a resolved mammalian phylogeny [@Upham2019InfMam] as additional data sources (Fig 1), for which both data types/sources are easily accessible.
+Using a known interaction network we can *learn* which traits are determining what interactions between those species.
+This knowledge is then *transferred* to a different species pool using their phylogenetic relationship (relatedness) with the original species to infer traits, and by extension, the likelihood of an interaction occurring (Fig 1).
+**I think we need to mention that we are working with latent traits somehow...**

 > Figure 1: A: We have a workflow overview which we can potentially
 > subdivide/section to follow the narrative more closely.
 B: The Euro
 > network C: The CA network???

+*Retcon I think we should just have the conceptual figure here and have results relegated to figure 2?*

 *Embedding the knowledge:*
-Using a truncated singular value decomposition (*t-SVD*) of the European metaweb to reduce dimensionality, we are able to extract the left and right *Should we mention the elbow method here ?*.
-These subspaces are representative of the latent traits of predator (left?) and prey(right?) species respectively **CHECK**.
+Using a truncated singular value decomposition (*t-SVD*) of the European metaweb to reduce dimensionality, we are able to extract the left and right subspaces which are the latent traits of predator and prey species respectively.
-This provides us with information as to how species' latent traits determine their interactions.
 We then map these latent traits to the mammalian phylogenetic tree *i.e* matching traits to the phylogeny.
 For species shared between Europe and Canada it is possible to directly infer their latent traits.
 For novel species, we reconstruct their latent traits by averaging the values of those of their three closest neighbours (based on the cophenetic matrix of the entire tree).
 This ensures that shared species are at the same position in both latent subspaces.
-**Potentially controversial - went present tense here**

 *Transferring the knowledge:*
-Through the process of inferring the latent traits of the Canadian mammals we are also recreating/inferring the left and right subspaces for the Canadian community.
+Through the process of inferring the latent traits of the Canadian mammals we are also reconstructing the left and right subspaces for the Canadian community.
 Leveraging the predictive potential from *t-SVD* subspaces as well as a random dot product graph (RDPG), we multiply the inferred left and right Canadian subspaces at a given threshold to predict the mammalian Canadian metaweb (see the extended methods for a more comprehensive breakdown of the methods).

-*The outcomes:*
-**I do think this can be a one-liner we throw in with the previous/next section? do we need to report actual values e.g. number of species/interaction/links/whatever - can probably get away with putting this in the extended data section**
+This yields the Canadian mammalian food web, consisting of 223 species and approximately 6000 interactions (refer either to fig 1 or 2?).

 > Figure 2: A: Possibly ROC-AUC, B: Body mass, C: omnivory (unless we have this
 > as panels in fig 1)

 *The validity of the knowledge:*
-At face value this technique is shown to perform excellently (fig 2) it does raise the question of validation techniques with regards to biological plausibility.
-In the absence of empirical data to use as a test/validation dataset we need to turn to ecological concepts as a means of validating model outputs.
-For example using the estimated body size relationships between predator and prey [@Brose2006ConRes] or looking at network structure/motifs [**more on this**] as well as using other predictions of network structure *e.g.* number of links [@MacDonald2020RevLina] and comparing those to the predicted network could be used as an indication of the ecological validity for a predicted network (ref fig2).
+At face value this technique is shown to perform excellently (fig 2) however it does raise the question as to how we can validate the predicted network if we were to extend this workflow to a region where we have no data.
+We can turn to ecological concepts as a means of validating model outputs *e.g.* using the estimated body size relationships between predator and prey [@Brose2006ConRes] or looking at network structure/motifs (**ref**), as well as using other predictions of network structure *e.g.* number of links [@MacDonald2020RevLina] and comparing those to the predicted network could be used as an indication of the ecological validity for a predicted network (ref fig2).
 As a caveat even if we were to have an empirical dataset we need to query the completeness of that dataset given that observations may be overlooked in the field *e.g.*